vaeth/find_cruft/README.md

 ### Installation

-For installation.,just put the content of bin somewhere into your `$PATH` and the content of `etc` into `/usr/lib/find_cruft` or into `/etc` or use later a corresponding `-c` option.
+For installation, just put the content of bin somewhere into your `$PATH` and the content of `etc` into `/usr/lib/find_cruft` or into `/etc` or use later a corresponding `-c` option.